rmminusrslash/nlp-us-patents/README.md

 #### Pause instance
 After training you can pause the instance to pay only a basic fee for a paused instance.
-Append this to your training script `python3 -c "from jarviscloud import jarviscloud; jarviscloud.pause[]" `
+Append this to your training script `python3 -c "from jarviscloud import jarviscloud; jarviscloud.pause[]" ` Pausing costs for taken disk space, so it is better to use very little and upload the artifarcts instead.

-TODOS
-- traing done, but not the same performance as in weights and biases -> 74.8 todo: check worst bert performance in w+b

-- next: improve performance
-- in jarvislab script, remove the branch and use master